Man who tortured, drowned ex-roommate set to die Wednesday | New Country 923

 At least eight other Texas inmates have planned execution dates in the coming months.

+One of his appellate attorneys, David Dow, a law professor at the University of Houston, said in an email Wednesday that he didn’t plan on filing any additional appeals.

-Clark has argued his trial attorneys failed to present evidence of his childhood, marked by physical and emotional abuse, which might have convinced jurors to spare his life.
+Clark had previously argued his trial attorneys failed to present evidence of his childhood, marked by physical and emotional abuse, which might have convinced jurors to spare his life.

 Appeals courts have previously ruled that because of the overwhelming case against Clark, it’s likely he still would have been sentenced to death even if the jury had heard evidence of his troubled childhood.